ThijsRay/GOAL-StarcraftBWAPI-ASCII/README.md

 The value `27` should be changed to `(amount of frames of your animation) + 1`.
 There are also some options in `AsciiController.pl` to change the animation speed.

+## Authors
+Originally used in the intermediate tournaments for the Project Multi Agent Systems course at Delft University of Technology by Team Wombat.
+Authored by [Thijs](https://github.com/molenzwiebel) and [Thijs](https://github.com/ThijsRay).

 ## License
 This project is licensed under [The Unlicense](LICENSE).